simonebonato/Exercises-MRI-segmentation/README.md

 - The "utils" folder contains a series of .py files:
   * trainer_class.py -> contains the the most important part of the code.
 Here is where the Trainer class is defined, and after definig the data, model, loss, optimizer etc. this has to be used to start the training.
 The code does the same as in this [tutorial](https://colab.research.google.com/github/fepegar/torchio-notebooks/blob/main/notebooks/TorchIO_MONAI_PyTorch_Lightning.ipynb#scrollTo=KuhTaRl3vf37) wrt to the training, but is made using normal pytorch code.
 I decided to make it a bit modular for clarity, so the main part is the function "training_loop", but "forward_pass" and "backward_pass" are separate functions.
 So first it's necessary to define a Trainer object, and then to start the training use "Trainer.training_loop()".
   * data_class.py --> contain the same Lightning module for the dataloader as in the [tutorial](https://colab.research.google.com/github/fepegar/torchio-notebooks/blob/main/notebooks/TorchIO_MONAI_PyTorch_Lightning.ipynb#scrollTo=KuhTaRl3vf37), I simply copied the code so that I could load the DataLoaders with the relative transformations.
-  * args.py --> like I said above, it containes the argparse function to run the code from terminal when using "main.py".
+  * args.py --> it containes the argparse function to run the code from terminal when using "main.py".
   * other_utils.py --> file with a utility function to assert that the values in the config dict or argparse are correct, and a plotting function.

   Argparse arguments for main.py